 CAMS-REG-v4.2 does not only add new years to the inventory compared to earlier CAMS-REG versions, it also provides updated emissions for the entire time series back to 2000.
 To illustrate the difference with earlier versions, Table 3 shows the relative change between total emissions for the sum of all EU+ countries for the same year with the two most widely used predecessors.
-TNO_MACC-III is an extension of the TNO_MACC-II database (Kuenen et al., 2014), covering the years 2000-2011.
+TNO\MACC-III is an extension of the TNO\MACC-II database (Kuenen et al., 2014), covering the years 2000-2011.
 CAMS-REG-v2 is an earlier version of the current CAMS-REG-v4 dataset, covering the years 2000-2015.
-Differences between the same years in the different inventories are partly related to methodological changes in the CAMS-REG inventory, but most can be explained by recalculations of official reported emissions of air pollutants by each country.
-For TNO_MACC-III, emission data from reporting year 2013 are used as the basis, for CAMS-REG-v2 this concerns emission data as reported in 2017, while CAMS-REG-v4.2 builds on emission data as reported in 2019.
-The Table shows that PM and NH3 emissions are typically higher in CAMS-REG-v4.2 compared to TNO_MACC-III, while NO_x, SO2 and CO emissions are typically lower.
+Differences between the same years in the different inventories are partly related to methodological changes in the CAMS-REG inventory, but most can be explained by recalculations of officially reported emissions of air pollutants by each country.
+For TNO\MACC-III, emission data from reporting year 2013 are used as the basis; for CAMS-REG-v2 this concerns emission data as reported in